tiny8877/okta.github.io/_source/_docs/api/getting_started/design_principles.md

 ## Character Sets
 Okta supports a subset of the `UTF-8` specification.
 Specifically, any character that can be encoded in three bytes or less is supported.
 BMP characters and supplementary characters that *must* be encoded using four bytes are not supported at this time.

+## HTTP Request Headers

+Okta has tested the use of the HTTP request headers listed in this section.

+### User Agent

+Okta supports the standard `User-Agent` HTTP header to identify the user's browser or application.
+Always send a `User-Agent` string to uniquely identify your client application and version such as `Oktaprise/1.1`.

+> If your application is acting as a gateway or proxy, you should forward the `User-Agent` of the originating client with your API requests. <!-- repeated in client-context.md -->

+### IP Address

+The **public IP address** of your application will be automatically used as the client IP address for your request.
+Okta supports the standard `X-Forwarded-For` HTTP header to forward the originating client's IP address if your application is behind a proxy server or acting as a login portal or gateway.

+> The **public IP address** of your trusted web application must be whitelisted in your [org's network security settings](https://help.okta.com/en/prod/Content/Topics/Security/Security_Network.htm) as a trusted gateway in order to forward the user agent's original IP address with the `X-Forwarded-For` HTTP header.

+#### Accept Language

+The `Accept-Language` HTTP header advertises which languages the client is able to understand, for example `Accept-Language: en-US'.
+Include it if it is available.

+#### Device Fingerprint

+The `X-Device-Fingerprint` HTTP header supplies the device fingerprint used in an authentication request.

 ## HTTP Verbs

 Where possible, the Okta API strives to use appropriate HTTP verbs for each